alexnodeland/finance-crew/README.md

 The automated script is recommended for most users as it simplifies the setup process.

+For more detailed instructions on usage of the web app, refer to the [User Guide](GUIDE.md).

 ## 🤝 Contributing

 Contributions are welcome!
 Please read the [contributing guidelines](CONTRIBUTING.md) first.